 Find a distraction that is conducive and natural to who you are.
 Take an easy walk outside, talk to a friend, flip through a magazine.
 Your go-to distraction can be something that you already do all of the time.

 The only difference you need to implement right now is your mind’s interpretation of that activity.

 Our brains work according to rhythms.
 If you are not sure what yours are, try to monitor your days according to your highest and lowest points of productivity.
 You probably already have a hint if you identify as a morning bird or a night owl.

 If you know that you can work diligently for 3 hours in the morning, hide your potential distraction gateways until noon so that you don’t have any mistaken interruptions.
-Then, in the same way you would plan a lunch break, plan a finite stretch of time to let your mind guiltlessly wander down that preselected, potentially inspiring rabbit hole.
+Then, in the same way you would plan a lunch break, schedule a finite stretch of time for distraction.
+And let your mind guiltlessly wander down that preselected, potentially inspiring rabbit hole.

 Also published on Medium.